Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 - Demonstrate the ability to manage conflict in a constructive manner.

-- Navigate and address the ways culture, power, socioeconomic status, and inequities shape conflict and the ability to come to resolution.
+- Navigate and address the ways identity, culture, power, socioeconomic status, and inequities shape conflict and the ability to come to resolution.

 MCH leaders will demonstrate a working knowledge of: